 So you’ve decided to buy a new home and are checking out all the new communities in your favorite areas.
 Maybe you’ve already picked the community where you want to live, but haven’t signed a contract yet.
 Regardless of your stage in the home buying process, you’ll want to get the best price possible on your new construction house.

-Some Factors that Influences New Home Pricing Include:
+Influences on New Home Pricing

 - Cost of the land